carinyaparc/carinyaparc.com.au/docs/structure.md

    - Add a metadata helper for `/experiences` under `apps/site/src/lib/metadata/` if that pattern exists (or inline `export const metadata` on the page).

 5. **Add tests**
-   - `apps/site/__tests__/unit/app/experiences/page.test.tsx`:
+   - `apps/site/src/app/experiences/page.test.tsx`:
+     - Colocate unit test with the page file
-     - Ensure the page renders key headings and content.
+     - Ensure the page renders key headings and content

-   - Optional integration/smoke tests if this is a critical path.
+   - Optional integration/smoke tests in `apps/site/__tests__/` if this is a critical path.

 6. **Run checks**
    - From the monorepo root: